Do you want to add a coupon code field to your online forms?

 Now that your WPForms plugin is installed, the next thing you’ll want to do is set up a payment form.
 That way, you’ll have a form to add your coupon code field to.

-From your WordPress dashboard, head to WPForms » Add New in the left-hand panel to create a new form and name it whatever you’d like in the Form Name field, then select the Billing / Order Form template.
+From your WordPress dashboard, head to WPForms » Add New in the left-hand panel to create a new form.
+Name it whatever you’d like in the Name Your Form field, then select the Billing / Order Form template.

 - Name (First and Last)

 - Total amount